 She was late.
-Running through the dark cobbled streets she cursed her tardiness.
+Running through the dark cobbled streets, she was cursing her tardiness.
 She prided herself on her punctuality, demanded it from others.
-Turning the last corner, she could see the rendezvous point under the gas light.
+Turning the last corner, she could see the rendezvous point under the gaslight.
 She slowed to catch her breath and regain her composure.
-It looked like she had time, there was no one waiting.
+She had time, no one was waiting.

 She was happy to be in the light, after the darkness of the streets.
-London at night seemed full of menace, especially for a well-to-do woman alone.
-Catching her breath, she started to wonder if she was too late.
-Feeling conspicuous, she stared up and down the empty dark street.
+London at night was full of menace, especially for a well-to-do woman alone.
+Catching her breath, she started to fear she was too late.
+She felt conspicuous hanging around on a corner of the seemingly empty street.
 In the distance, she could hear the familiar dulled noises of London at night.
-Nervously, she quietly sang a little melody, an unconscious effort to make her predicament a little less unsettling.
+Nervous, she began to hum some half-remembered melody, an unconscious effort to make her predicament a little less unsettling.

 “You sing beautifully,” a voice suddenly said from the darkness.

-It had startled her; she hadn’t heard anyone approach.
-Squinting into the shadows, she tried to make out its source.
+It startled her, she hadn’t heard anyone approach.
+Peering into the shadows, she tried to make out its source.
 “Who’s there?”

 “Sorry I didn’t mean to startle you,” the voice replied.